 Mark co-founded several wildlife-tour companies over the years, including Wild Oceans, Discover the World and Ocean Wanderers.

-He now runs his own wildlife and photography tours to Baja California, the Arctic and the Antarctic, and other parts of the world.
+He now runs his own wildlife travel company, The Whale Watch Company, which is fully bonded, offering wildlife and photography tours to Baja California, Mexico, and other parts of the world.

 Mark worked for several international conservation organisations (in the UK, Switzerland and Kenya) and now advises many on a consultancy basis.